-On April 17th, 2018, many websites, including the producer of Gaspar Noé’s films, announced the premiere of a feature film by Gaspar Noé under the title of Climax.
+In April 17th, 2018, many websites, including the producer of Gaspar Noé’s films, announced the premiere of a feature film by Gaspar Noé under the title of Climax.
 Before that, we believed the new Gaspar Noé film to be Psyché.
-It is now clear that Psyché and Climax are 2 separate films to be screened this year.
+Gaspar Noë later announced that Psyché and Climax are 2 separate films to be screened in 2018.
 Climax is the film that will be premiered soon as Cannes Film Festival.
 I have written an article on Climax, which I suggest you to read it before this article.

 Sometime in the mid-90s, a group of 20-something urban dancers gather together in a former boarding school in the middle of a forest for a 3-day rehearsal, and to have one last celebration around a big goblet of Sangria (some kind of Spanish wine).
 But suddenly they feel evolved, and they get carried away by some sort of madness all night long.
 They wonder if they have been drugged, but they have no idea by who or why.
 Soon, their common neurotic psychotic feeling becomes irresistible.
 While some of them feel as if they are in heavens, the majority feel as if they are going down to hell.